|Measures of Shape|

-Measures of shape describe the distribution of the data within a dataset.
+Measures of shape describe the distribution (or pattern) of the data within a dataset.

 The distribution shape of quantitative data can be described as there is a logical order to the values, and the 'low' and 'high' end values on the x-axis of the histogram are able to be identified.

 The distribution shape of a qualitative data cannot be described as the data are not numeric.

 A distribution of data item values may be symmetrical or asymmetrical.
 Two common examples of symmetry and asymmetry are the 'normal distribution' and the 'skewed distribution'.